MaximeMRF/v7-docs/content/start/introduction.md

 ## How AdonisJS compares

-**vs. Express/Fastify** — AdonisJS provides structure and conventions that Express lacks, while remaining just as performant.
+**vs. Express/Fastify**: AdonisJS provides structure and conventions that Express lacks, while remaining just as performant.
 Instead of assembling packages yourself, you get an integrated toolkit out of the box.

-**vs. NestJS** — AdonisJS focuses on practical patterns over enterprise abstractions.
-No decorators everywhere, no dependency injection containers to configure—just straightforward TypeScript code that follows clear conventions.
+**vs. NestJS**: AdonisJS focuses on practical patterns over enterprise abstractions.
+No decorators everywhere, no dependency injection containers to configure, just straightforward TypeScript code that follows clear conventions.

-**vs. Laravel/Rails** — If you love Laravel or Rails but work in Node.js, AdonisJS brings that same cohesive experience: migrations, seeders, factories, model relationships, and consistent conventions.
+**vs. Laravel/Rails**: If you love Laravel or Rails but work in Node.js, AdonisJS brings that same cohesive experience: migrations, seeders, factories, model relationships, and consistent conventions.

 Choose AdonisJS when you want the productivity of a full-featured framework without the complexity of enterprise patterns or the fragmentation of minimal frameworks.